Feeding

 Swimming

-Ducklings can swim at hatch, but they haven't yet developed the oil on their feathers unless they hatched under a mother duck, so until they are about a month old, swims should be short and supervised or the ducklings can actually get waterlogged and drown.
+Ducklings can swim at hatch, but they haven't yet developed the oil on their feathers unless they hatched under a mother duck, so until they are about a month old, swims should be short and supervised or made sure that they can get in and out the water easily as ducklings can actually get waterlogged and drown.

 Drowning is the number one cause of fatalities in backyard ducklings, believe it or not.
-I let my ducklings swim around in a rubber dish tub for a few minutes at a time and then dry them off carefully with a towel before returning them to the brooder.
+I let my ducklings swim around in a tub for a few minutes at a time and then dry them off carefully with a towel before returning them to the brooder.

 Swim time is important because it helps to develop their leg muscles, and encourages preening which starts to distribute their oil glands.